cunnie/docs/ghetto_raid.md

 # A High-performing Mid-range NAS Server
 ## Part 2: Performance Tuning for iSCSI
 This blog post describes how, with judicious use of ZFS's L2ARC (read cache) and ZIL SLOG (synchronous write cache) and a consumer-grade SSD, we tuned our FreeNAS fileserver to increase its performance.
+In particular, we were able to increase its IOPS over xxx% from 99.8 to 373

 ### Write, Read, and IOPS
 We use [bonnie++](http://www.coker.com.au/bonnie++/) to measure disk performance. `bonnie++` produces many performance metrics (e.g. "Sequential Output Rewrite Latency"); we focus on three of them: